DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`combo || combo.points || combopoints`_

--   This condition retrieves the current number of Combo Points that the player has.
+-   This condition retrieves the current number of Combo Points the player has on the specified target.

+#### Parameters

+-   `target` (UNIT): The target unit to check combo points against (e.g., "target").

 #### Returns `NUMBER`